 - Sentencing hearing: If you are convicted of a crime, the sentencing hearing is when the court will decide whether to follow the federal sentencing guidelines or deviate from them.

-I have the experience to defend clients against all types of federal criminal charges.
-Common offenses my clients are charged with include drug trafficking, weapons offenses, racketeering, fraud and embezzlement, money laundering, and smuggling of undocumented aliens.
+Ms. Cavazos has the experience to defend clients against all types of federal criminal charges.
+Common offenses clients are charged with include drug trafficking, fraud and embezzlement, weapons crimes, money laundering, racketeering and smuggling of undocumented aliens.

-I also represent clients who have been accused of violating the terms of their supervisory release (for instance, testing positive for drugs) after serving their time in federal prison.
+She also represents clients who have been accused of violating the terms of their supervisory release (for instance, testing positive for drugs) after serving their time in federal prison.

-I understand what needs to be done to fight for my clients' rights in federal court, and I am dedicated to helping them avoid serious criminal penalties.
-To schedule a free one-hour consultation to discuss your case, please contact my office at 210-468-1130 or by e-mail.
+You need a lawyer who understands what needs to be done to fight for your rights in federal court and help you avoid serious criminal penalties.
+To schedule a free one-hour consultation to discuss your case, please call the firm in San Antonio at 210-468-1130 or contact the firm online.